-The Chino Hills resident was looking at her phone from her seat behind the third-base dugout when a bat from Los Angeles Dodgers’ third baseman Justin Turner slipped and flew toward her.
-She was taken to the hospital where she got 10 staples.
+The Chino Hills resident was looking at her phone from her seat behind the third-base dugout when a bat from Los Angeles Dodgers’ third baseman Justin Turner (who was in the minors recovering from an injury) slipped and flew toward her.

 Quakes general manager Grant Riddle says Heckendorn later got a bat signed by Turner.